 The CDC also reports that most states have made progress in reducing fatal bicycle accidents, with the number of deaths per 100,000 people declining over 40 percent between 2008 and 2013.
 However, Florida has only reduced fatal bicycle accidents by less than 10 percent over the last three decades.

 Thousands of individuals are injured or killed each year due to car and bicycle accidents throughout the state of Florida.
-If you or someone you know was involved in a Florida motor vehicle accident or bicycle accident, call a
+If you or someone you know was involved in a Florida motor vehicle accident or bicycle accident, call a Fetterman & Associates will handle everything for you, and get you the results you deserve.

 Fetterman & Associates, PA is in compliance with the Americans with Disabilities Act (ADA) and all applicable website standards including WCAG 2.0.
 It does not discriminate on the basis of disability.
 If you have any issues observing the content of this website, please contact us.
 Upon request, reasonable accommodations will be made.